xr0o0tx-511/How2Stack/README.md

 # How2Stack
+This Repository Is Hosted With The Aim Of Having A Straightforward Way To Get Started With Stack Exploitation On Linux OS.
-A repository for learning  Stack exploitation techniques
+Stack Exploitation techniques